Open-Network-Insight/oni-ingest/README.md

 1. worker 1,  id = 0
 2. worker 2 , id = 1

-This Id is required to attach the worker with the kafka partition.
+This "id" is required to attach the worker with the kafka partition.

     python worker.py -t "data type (i.e. flow)" -i "id of the worker (starts with 0)"